sdr-enthusiasts/gitbook-adsb-guide/container-configuration/feeding-ads-b-exchange.md

 ## Update `.env` file with ADS-B Exchange Details

-Inside your application directory (`/opt/adsb`), edit the `.env` using your favourite text editor.
+Inside your application directory (`/opt/adsb`), edit the `.env` file using your favourite text editor.
 Beginners may find the editor `nano` easy to use:

 ```bash
 nano /opt/adsb/.env